TeachBooks/TU-Delft-Theme-Example/book/content/latex.md

 To obtain pretty colors in $\LaTeX$ we define several color classes, being

-- red
+- tud-red
-- blue
+- tud-blue
-- green
+- tud-green
-- raspberry
+- tud-raspberry
-- yellow
+- tud-yellow
-- darkGreen
+- tud-darkGreen
-- orange
+- tud-orange
-- cyan
+- tud-cyan
-- gray
+- tud-gray
-- purple
+- tud-purple
-- pink
+- tud-pink
-- darkBlue
+- tud-darkBlue

 so that in $\LaTeX$ we can use the code